oscimp/gr-satre/one_way_analysis/README.md

 the original ig_rz.dat, GMAT complains it cannot work at a frequency other than 7.2 GHz.*

 * add solar radiation pressure since the area of solar panels is not described at the moment

+*SRPArea and DragArea properly documented from the Telstar11N manual + 10 ns transponder delay as documented from the group delay in the T11N manual.
+No improvement on the result.
+What is TurnAroundRatio ?!*

 * output satellite position in space to compensate for one-way time transfer
 * extend analysis duration until a manoeuvre becomes visible (14 days at most)